 - All OECD and partner countries devote a substantial share of their domestic output to education.
 In 2020, OECD countries spent on average 5.1% of their gross domestic product (GDP) on primary to tertiary educational institutions.
-In Luxembourg, the corresponding share was 3.4% of GDP, of which 36% was dedicated to primary education, 24% to lower secondary education, 27% to upper secondary education and 13% to bachelor's, master's and doctoral or equivalent programmes (Figure 3). - Funding for education in absolute terms is strongly influenced by countries' income levels.
+In Colombia, the corresponding share was 6.6% of GDP, of which 36% was dedicated to primary education, 29% to lower secondary education, 12% to upper secondary education and 23% to tertiary education (Figure 2). - Funding for education in absolute terms is strongly influenced by countries' income levels.
 Countries with higher per capita GDP tend to spend more per student than those with lower per capita GDP.
-Across all levels from primary to tertiary education, Luxembourg spends USD 26 833 annually per full-time equivalent student (adjusted for purchasing power), compared to the OECD average of USD 12 647.
-Expenditure per student is equivalent to 22% of per capita GDP, which is below the OECD average of 27%. - The COVID-19 pandemic has created unprecedented challenges for education systems across the world.
+Across all levels from primary to tertiary education, Colombia spends USD 4 481 annually per full-time equivalent student (adjusted for purchasing power), compared to the OECD average of USD 12 647.
+Expenditure per student is equivalent to 29% of per capita GDP, which is above the OECD average of 27%. - The COVID-19 pandemic has created unprecedented challenges for education systems across the world.
 On average across the OECD, expenditure on primary to tertiary educational institutions per full-time equivalent student (including expenditure on research and development) grew by 0.4% from 2019 to 2020 (the first year of the pandemic and the latest period with available data).
-In Luxembourg, it increased by 0.1%.
-This change in expenditure per student is the result of total expenditure on educational institutions increasing by 1.9% and the total number of full-time equivalent students increasing by 1.7%. - The distribution of spending between general and vocational upper secondary programmes depends on a variety of factors, such as the number of VET students, the fields of study within VET programmes and the importance given to VET relative to general programmes.
-In Luxembourg, 10% of all funding for educational institutions is spent on general upper secondary education and 16% on vocational upper secondary education (11% and 10% respectively on average across the OECD). - Government sources dominate non-tertiary education funding in all OECD countries, while the private sector contributes 9% of the total expenditure on educational institutions on average.
-Private funding in Luxembourg accounted for 3% of expenditure at primary, secondary and postsecondary non-tertiary levels.
+In Colombia, it increased by 9%.
+This change in expenditure per student is the result of total expenditure on educational institutions increasing by 7.5% and the total number of full-time equivalent students decreasing by 1.3%. - Government sources dominate non-tertiary education funding in all OECD countries, while the private sector contributes 9% of the total expenditure on educational institutions on average.
+Private funding in Colombia accounted for 20% of expenditure at primary, secondary and postsecondary non-tertiary levels. - On average across OECD countries, more than half of government expenditure on primary to postsecondary non-tertiary education comes from subnational governments.
+In Colombia, 88% of the funding comes from the central government, after transfers between government levels, 3% from the regional level and 9% from the local level.

-Figure 3.
+Figure 2.
 Total expenditure on primary to tertiary educational institutions, by level of education (2020)